 - According to a 2019 report from iCIMS, it’s taking companies an average of 66 working days to fill tech positions.
 The same iCIMS report calculates that the average company loses $680 per day per vacancy because of job postings, background checks, and lost days of productivity.

 - To address the IT skills gap, 79% of companies are exploring diverse initiatives.
 These initiatives include hiring candidates from non-traditional backgrounds, training people with non-technical backgrounds, and utilizing staffing solutions to outsource work to third-party remote teams abroad.

-In 2019, the global staffing industry generated USD$497 billion, 85% of which was generated through
+- In 2019, the global staffing industry generated USD$497 billion, 85% of which was generated through temporary and contract employment.